how to treat dark spots on the skin? causes of dark spots

 Dark spots on the skin do not require treatment, but some people may want to remove the spots for cosmetic reasons.

-A dermatologist can offer creams or procedures to lighten dark spots, or in some cases, remove them.
-Procedures are more expensive than creams and are more likely to cause side effects, though they tend to work faster.
+and are more likely to cause side effects, though they tend to work

 The best treatment option may depend on the cause, the size of the dark spot, and the area of the body.